hackoregon/btc-backend/backend_installation_readme.md

 	#note: if there is already a file named Vagrantfile in the directory,
 	#the command "vagrant destroy" must be run and the Vagrantfile must be removed
 	#before executing the following steps.

+	#do not run this step if you are updating and have already run '> vagrant box add ... '
-	host machine prompt> vagrant box add ubuntu14 https://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-i386-vagrant-disk1.box host machine prompt> vagrant init ubuntu14
+	host machine prompt> vagrant box add ubuntu14 https://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-i386-vagrant-disk1.box

+	host machine prompt> vagrant init ubuntu14
 	host machine prompt> vagrant up
 	host machine prompt> vagrant ssh